 - When Tower of Terror shows a 13 minute wait, that actually means it is a 0 minute wait!

 - Take advantage of single rider lines!
-There are two rides with single rider lines in Hollywood Studios, which can save you a lot of queuing time if your party is willing to be split up.
+There are two rides with single rider lines (Rock n’ Roller Coaster and Smugglers Run) in Hollywood Studios, which can save you a lot of queuing time if your party is willing to be split up.

-- Don’t forget about child swap!
-Hollywood Studios has a pretty big proportion of rides meant to appeal to older kids and adults, so don’t hesitate to use child swap if you need it!
-(With child swap one adult can ride with the child while the rest of the party waits in line; then the adult who was with the child can ride the ride with what is essentially a Fastpass+.)
+- Don’t forget about rider switch!
+Hollywood Studios has a pretty big proportion of rides meant to appeal to older kids and adults, so don’t hesitate to use rider switch if you need it!
+(With rider swap one adult can wait with the child while the rest of the party waits in line; then the adult who was with the child can ride the ride through the Lightning Lane.)

 Want more park guides?
 We have them all!